 Water: Bring lots of drinking water to avoid dehydration.
 You can also bring energy drinks.

-- Medicines for cold, fever, allergy and diarrhoea
+- Medicines for cold, fever, allergy and diarrhea

 - Antibacterial ointment